 And I mean everything.

-But, in our case, we’re looking for the self-publishing related sections of the website to promote our book.
+But, in our case, we’re looking for self-publishing related sections of the website to promote our book.

-I’ve gotten upwards to one thousand downloads in a single day from promoting my Kindle books on Reddit.
+I’ve gotten upwards of one thousand downloads in a single day from promoting my Kindle books on Reddit.
 It remains at the core of my Amazon book promotion plan.